 Prison labor, or penal labor, is work that is performed by incarcerated and detained people.
-Not all prison labor is forced labor, but the setting involves unique modern slavery risks because of its inherent power imbalance and because prisoners have few avenues to challenge abuses behind bars.
+Not all prison labor is forced labor, but the setting involves unique modern slavery risks because of its inherent power imbalance and because those incarcerated have few avenues to challenge abuses behind bars.
 Free prison labor, or work that is performed voluntarily, can be a valuable activity but it becomes exploitative when there are elements of coercion, force, and threat of punishment against detainees.

 The line between free prison labor and forced prison labor is difficult to define.
 The International Labour Organization (ILO) lists several indicators of free prison labor which, if absent, could point to conditions of modern slavery.
 These include the right to written consent forms, wages and working hours comparable to those of free workers, and standard health and safety measures.
-The ILO states that these factors must be considered “as a whole” to determine if prison labor is forced.
+The ILO states that these factors must be considered “as a whole” to determine if prison labor is forced or voluntary.

 However, even where forced labor can be proved, concrete legal protections against it are severely lacking for incarcerated and detained people across the world.

 The ILO’s own Forced Labour Convention, 1930 explicitly excludes those incarcerated from its definition of forced labor, allowing “any work or service exacted from any person as a consequence of a conviction in a court of law” as long the labor is enforced by a public authority.